Start9Labs/start-os/ServicePackaging.md

 Simply, the package is made up of the following parts:
     1. Image - Each service is running in a Docker image.
 Best results will come from an arm based linux; [Alpine](https://www.alpinelinux.org/) is highly recommended.
     2. Volume - Each service gets a volume, allocated by EOS.
-The volume directory (for seeding data into the volume) is typically: /root/volumes/<service-id>
+The volume directory (for seeding data into the volume) is required: /root/volumes/<service-id>
     3. Dependencies - Rules and requirements of your service, which appear as simple UI elements, such as inputs, toggles, and drop-downs.
 These are enforced by validations and clear user instructions.
 EmbassyOS has a unique and powerful system for managing dependencies which allows anyone to have the power of systems administrators without the advanced skillset.
     4. Manifest - Describes the service and its requirements.
 This is for the marketplace listing, install considerations, license, donation address, and dependency requirements, and additional info.
     5. Config - EOS makes a service's configuration available to the user in the GUI and must be valid regardless of user skill.
-    6. .s9pk Bundle - The config and manifest files get bundled into a .s9pk package.
+    6. .s9pk Bundle - The image, config, manifest, and icon files get bundled into a .s9pk package.
 This is the file a user downloads from the Marketplace, at which point EOS un-packages and installs the service.

 Check [here](https://docs.start9.com/contributing/services/overview.html) for a detailed overview of package components.